Zerro97/Harvest-App/README.md

 Accessing resources from different [origin](https://developer.mozilla.org/en-US/docs/Glossary/Origin) involve [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).

+## Express
+There are common syntax used in express framework that I thought would be helpful to make notes.

+### Request
+* `req.body`
+    * Contains key-value pairs of data submitted in the request body
+* `req.params`
+    * Object that contains `route parameters` (URL segments that are used to capture the values specified at their position in the URL)
+    * ex. "/user/:name"  -->  a name property is part of req.params
+* `req.route`
+    * Contains the currently-matched route

+### Response
+* `res.send([body])`
+    * Send back the http response to client side
+    * The body can be buffer, string, object or array
+* `res.json()`
+    * Uses json replacer & json spaces application setting
+    * Calls res.send()

+`res.send()` and `res.json()` does the same job except that res.json has additional options such as spaces (the number of spaces for indentation) and replacer (rules for transforming properties encountered during stringifying).<br>

+* `res.status([body])`
+    * Sets the HTTP status for the response
+    * 200 - 299 are successful responses
+    * 400 - 499 are client errors
+    * 500 - 599 are server errors

+Most commonly used status are 200, 400(Wrong Syntax) and 404(Not Found).

 ## Authentication
-There are different types of authentication we can use for log in
-* Basic HTTP Authentication
-    * Requires username/password for every request
-* Session Based Authentication
-    * Client receives a session ID after authentication, stores it in a cookie, and attaches it to every subsequent request
-* Token Based Authentication
-    * Client receives a random token at the first login and passes it as request header in every request
-* JWT Based Authentication
-    * Client sends encrypted user information and receives a token, which is included in every request and decrypted by the server<br>
+Currently I am using JWT Based Authentication for user login.
+In JWT authentication, client compares encrypted user information with the given information (in our case, we are comparing given password and encrypted password) and receives a token if they matches.
+Token is included in every request and decrypted by the server.<br>

 [More Explanation](https://blog.risingstack.com/web-authentication-methods-explained/)

-I haven't decided on which authentication method to use but I will most probably use token based authentication (specifically JWT Based authentication).<br>

 ## Amazon S3
-Amazon S3 is storage service offered to developers.
-I'm still learning how to use it and will include details here later. <br>
+Amazon S3 is part of Amazon Web Services (AWS).
+It is storage service offered to developers.
+I'll be using S3 to upload photos, audios and videos and retrieve them in the website. <br>

+AWS IAM defines what a principal entity is allowed to do in an account
+* Terms
+    * Policy: An object in AWS that, when associated with an identity or resource, defines their permissions

 [S3 Documentation](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/js-sdk-dv.pdf#s3-node-examples)<br>
 [Video Tutorial](https://www.youtube.com/watch?v=Oc69SEtbM_U)